k7f/ascesis/spec/cesar-macros.md

 the body of `cesar_rules!` invocation have to be first declared in its signature.

-There are two forms of c-e structure definitions:
+There are two forms of a c-e structure definition:

   - plain `cesar!` macro, without suffix, is the immediate definition of a `CES` object;